Do you know what is meant by polar code? How will it help protect the environment? Read here to know more.

 The framework also covers safety, environmental protection, construction, equipment, operations, training, and rescue.

-Certain ships travelling domestically or internationally in Arctic or Antarctic waters are subject to the Polar Code.
+Certain ships traveling domestically or internationally in Arctic or Antarctic waters are subject to the Polar Code.

 What is Polar Code?